 Hunting and fishing are a wonderful privilege, and with this privilege comes an ongoing responsibility of stewardship; a responsibility to pass it on to the next generation.
 Todd is a life member of Backcountry Hunters and Anglers and serves as a volunteer on the New York BHA chapter board.
 Todd is also a member of the Rocky Mountain Elk Foundation and the National Wild Turkey Federation.
 He’s a Sustaining Member of the Theodore Roosevelt Conservation Partnership and a 22 year member of the Society of American Foresters.

-I feel that conservation is important because America’s treasured wild places, wildlife, and future generations can’t speak for themselves.
-Hunting and fishing are a wonderful privilege, and with this privilege comes an ongoing responsibility of stewardship; a responsibility to pass it on to the next generation.
+"I feel that conservation is important because America’s treasured wild places, wildlife, and future generations can’t speak for themselves.
+Hunting and fishing are a wonderful privilege, and with this privilege comes an ongoing responsibility of stewardship; a responsibility to pass it on to the next generation."

 Todd always enjoys still-hunting and tracking whitetail deer on snow and serenading eastern turkeys in the early spring woods.
-He is an aspiring western hunter and recently enjoyed his first DIY public land elk hunt in southwest Colorado annually.
+He is an aspiring western hunter and enjoys a DIY public land elk hunt in southwest Colorado annually.